 A desktop tool for SERP scraping and data aggregation from top SEO services to analyze and compare websites in bulk.
 It allows you to research the backlink profile or sites, and evaluate the SEO of your competitors.
 You can compare URLs by parameters of well-known services: Ahrefs, Moz, Serpstat, Majestic, SEMrush, etc.

-Netpeak Checker makes it easy to get a taste of their data with 14 days of FREE trial.
+Netpeak Checker makes it easy to get a taste of their data.

 We like ahrefs.com for most of our site comparison and competitor analysis, but I will be playing around with this tool over the coming weeks and months.
 I do like how it aggregates all the tools together in one place and gives a birds eye view of an entire market.